-What's Best! requires workbooks to be saved in Excel® 97 format, or higher.
+What's Best! requires workbooks to be saved in Excel® 2002 format, or later.
 You will need to work with a more current Excel® file format.
-Resave the file using the File|Save As command in Excel®.
+Resave the file using the File | Save As command in Excel®.
 When presented with the file save dialog box, select a more current file format from the Save as type dropdown box.